webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 [RFC 5780](https://tools.ietf.org/html/rfc5780) defines a method for running a test to determine your NAT Type.
 This would be useful because you would know ahead of time if direct connectivity was possible.

 ## TURN
 TURN (Traversal Using Relays around NAT) is defined in [RFC 5766](https://tools.ietf.org/html/rfc5766) is the solution when direct connectivity isn't possible.
 It could be because you have two NAT Types that are incompatible, or maybe can't speak the same protocol!
-TURN is also important for privacy purposes.
+TURN can also be used for privacy purposes.
 By running all your communication through TURN you obscure the client's actual address.

 TURN uses a dedicated server.
 This server acts as a proxy for a client.
-The client connects to a TURN Server and creates an Allocation.
-By creating an Allocation a client gets a temporary IP/Port/Protocol that can send into to get traffic back to the client.
+The client connects to a TURN Server and creates an `Allocation`.
+By creating an Allocation a client gets a temporary IP/Port/Protocol that can be used to send traffic back to the client.
 This new listener is known as the `Relayed Transport Address`.
-Think of it as a forwarding address, you give this out so others can send you traffic via TURN!
-For each peer you give the `Relay Transport Address` to, you must create a `Permission` to allow communication with you.
+Think of it as a forwarding address, you give this out so that others can send you traffic via TURN!
+For each peer you give the `Relay Transport Address` to, you must create a new `Permission` to allow communication with you.

 When you send outbound traffic via TURN it is sent via the `Relayed Transport Address`.
 When a remote peer gets traffic they see it coming from the TURN Server.